-Semisweet and white chocolate drizzles give this biscotti a pretty look.
-You don't bake it as long as some biscotti, so they're a little softer.—Cheryl Ludemann, Boonville, NY
+Semisweet and white chocolate drizzles give these biscotti a pretty look.
+The baking time is shorter than for some biscotti, so they're a little softer. —Cheryl Ludemann, Boonville, New York

 - 3/4 cup butter, softened